Starter

 Popular Edge and Razr series drive Motorola’s premium and foldable segments.Razr 2023 shipped 1.3M units globally

-Foldable Phones & developmentsRazr foldables gained popularity; upcoming versions to focus on durability and slimness.
+Foldable Phones & developmentsRazr foldables gained popularity; upcoming versions will focus on durability and slimness.

 40% YoY growth in the foldable segment